nithiniz/uae_pass_sdk_flutter/README.md

 ## Document Signature

-Function signDocument
+Function: signDocument

-Parameters
+- Parameters

-urlString - required
+- urlString - required

-iOS:  pass the signature URL created
+* iOS:  pass the signature URL created

-Android: pass the document base64
+* Android: pass the document base64

-signatureInfo - optional
+- signatureInfo - optional

-iOS: Not required and no effect
+* iOS: Not required and no effect

-Android: Pass the base64 encoded string of the signatureinfo json.
+* Android: Pass the base64 encoded string of the signatureinfo json.

-Return String
+- Return String

-iOS: the SpId of the document
+* iOS: the SpId of the document

-Android: Document Url and SpId delimited using '/***/'
+* Android: Document Url and SpId delimited using '/***/'

 [Read Common issues](https://docs.uaepass.ae/faq/common-integration-issues)